PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Native direct-codegen validation and its fallback-error classifier now live with the Torch-free registry in `pytorch_capabilities.py`.
+Runtime-supported ops remain distinct from the smaller direct emitter set; for example `WHILE` continues to enter fallback instead of native source generation.
+Both function ASTs match checkpoint `0515e64` exactly.
+Capability and architecture validation pass 85 tests; Ruff, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted